selenite-git-admin/platform-documentation/docs/modules/host/policy-registry/index.md

 - Reads and writes policy objects in the registry store
 - Consumes schema proposals from Data Contract Registry
 - Interacts with workflow execution to gate actions
-- Provides evidence artifacts to Lineage Obligations and Evidence Export
+- Provides evidence artifacts to evidence export services

 ## Operational Behavior
 - Evaluates policies synchronously when invoked by workflows or schema changes